 “For we are powerless before this vast number that comes to fight against us.
 We do not know what to do, but we look to You.”
 (2 Chron.
 20:12, HCSB)

-2. Pray they will not take a step apart from God’s leading.
+2. Pray for church leaders that they will not take a step apart from God’s leading.

 Moses prayed this prayer when God would send only an angel to lead His people after their fiasco with the golden calf.
 He would rather the people not start the journey if God Himself were not leading them.